Hepatitis C Basics

 Getting Tested for Hepatitis C

 Get tested if you are sexually active or have ever injected drugs, even once.
 If you test negative, this can be a big relief, and you can take steps to reduce your risk of contracting the virus.
-If you test positive, you can take steps to avoid passing the virus onto others, learn ways to care for your liver, and talk to your doctor about treatment options.
+If you test positive, you can take steps to avoid passing the virus on to others, learn ways to care for your liver, and talk to your doctor about treatment options.

 These Are Two Common Tests To Determine If You Have Hepatitis C